 Add water to slippery elm powder to make a paste, or soak a cotton pad in Aloe Vera Juice, and apply directly to affected areas.
 These methods relieve itching but do not kill bacteria.

-If the above methods do not cure your yeast infection, or if your infection comes back, ask a doctor about over the counter medications.
+If the above methods don’t cure your yeast infection, if your infection comes back, or if you don’t have the patience to stick out a natural regimen, ask a doctor about how to get rid of a yeast infection in 24 hours using OTC medications.

 These may relieve yeast infections faster, but it’s important to make sure you’re aware of possible side effects.
 Try creams like Miconazole (Monistat) and clotrimazole (Gyne-Lotrimin), or oral treatments like Diflucan and fluconazole, and make sure to complete the full course of treatment.

-When used in conjunction with the above home remedies, the simple tips listed below are very effective for preventing yeast infections.
+When used in conjunction with one of the above vaginal yeast infection home treatments, the simple tips listed below are very effective for preventing yeast infections.

 - Avoid soaps that contain alcohol and chemicals that may cause irritation or alter the pH balance of the vagina.

-- Routine douching increases the risk of yeast infection.
+- Routine douching increases the risk of infection.